 The events at Marikana had a significant impact on the labour relations landscape, bringing to the fore underlying problems such as union rivalry, management shortcomings and wages of which the value was offset by high levels of employee indebtedness, poor housing conditions, limited capacity in local municipalities, high youth unemployment and some of the consequences of the legacy of the migrant labour system.

-Today, four years later we reflect on this terrible tragedy and how it forever changed peoples’ lives.
+Today, five years later we reflect on this terrible tragedy and how it forever changed peoples’ lives.

 Some of the key developments that have been put in place since 2012 are detailed below: